JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This page serves as a guide to Gradle-based plugin configuration for _IntelliJ Platform_ projects.
+This page serves as a guide to the Gradle-based plugin configuration for _IntelliJ Platform_ projects.
 The IntelliJ IDEA Ultimate and Community editions bundle the _Gradle_ and _Plugin DevKit_ plugins to support Gradle-based development.

 The [Getting Started with Gradle](prerequisites.md) page provides a tutorial for creating Gradle-based IntelliJ Platform plugins.
 It may be useful to review the IntelliJ Platform page, particularly the description of versioning in the [Open Source](/intro/intellij_platform.md#open-source) section.

-> **WARNING** When adding additional repositories to your Gradle build script, make sure to always use HTTPS protocol.
+> **WARNING** When adding additional repositories to your Gradle build script, make sure always to use HTTPS protocol.

 * bullet list
 {:toc}